Salaried Employees

 Executive exemption misapplied.
 To be an executive exempt, you must primarily manage an enterprise or department, supervise two or more employees, and have real authority over hiring and firing.
 If you're titled "manager" but have no hiring power, can't fire anyone, and spend most of your time doing regular work, you're not exempt.
 You're owed overtime.

-Executive exemption: You must primarily manage the enterprise or a department, supervise at least two employees, and have real authority over hiring, firing, or advancement.
+Executive exemption: The employer has to show that you primarily manage the enterprise or a department, supervise at least two employees, and have real authority over hiring, firing, or advancement.
 Titles don't matter.
 Your actual duties do.

-Administrative exemption: You must perform non-manual work directly related to management or business operations, and exercise independent judgment on matters of significance.
+Administrative exemption: The employer has to show that you perform non-manual work directly related to management or business operations, and exercise independent judgment on matters of significance.
 Clerical work and routine tasks don't qualify.

-Professional exemption: You must perform work requiring advanced knowledge in a field of learning (law, medicine, accounting, engineering, teaching, etc.) or be a creative professional.
+Professional exemption: The employer has to show that you perform work requiring advanced knowledge in a field of learning (law, medicine, accounting, engineering, teaching, etc.) or that you are a creative professional.
 You must have earned a degree or have equivalent experience, and exercise independent judgment.

-If you don't fit one of these categories exactly, you're non-exempt and you're owed overtime.
+If your duties don't fit one of these categories, the employer cannot meet its burden and you're owed overtime.

-And if your employer deducts pay for partial-day absences (except for FMLA or unpaid leave), you've lost the exemption.
+And if your employer deducts pay for partial-day absences (except for FMLA or unpaid leave), the salary basis is destroyed.
 You're a non-exempt employee owed overtime for all hours worked over 40 per week.

 Salaried exempt misclassification cases can involve years of overtime violations.

-Example: You were paid $50,000 per year ($961 per week) as a salaried "supervisor," working 50 hours per week for three years, but doing mostly non-exempt work with little actual supervision.
-Your unpaid overtime comes to roughly $18,750 over three years.
-Add liquidated damages (another 100 percent) and your case could be worth $37,500 to $55,000 or more.
-Liquidated damages equal to the unpaid wages is the default under the FLSA, established in Overnight Motor Transportation Co. v.
-Missel, 316 U.S. 572 (1942) — employers must prove both good faith and an objectively reasonable basis for their conduct to reduce or eliminate liquidated damages.
+Example: You were paid $50,000 per year ($961 per week) as a salaried "supervisor," working 50 hours per week for four years, but doing mostly non-exempt work with little actual supervision.
+Your unpaid overtime comes to roughly $25,000 over four years.
+Add liquidated damages (another 100 percent) and attorney's fees, and your case could be worth $50,000 to $75,000 or more.

 Cases with longer histories, higher salaries, or bigger hours gaps scale up significantly.